Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 Overview

-There are no grades, no exams, no wrong answers—just creative writing.
-Each class is taught by a teacher adept at helping young writers discover and develop their unique voices.
-The idea is to explore—see with a writer’s eyes, spark ideas to life, gain confidence, and experiment with both fiction and nonfiction.
+There are no grades, no exams, and no wrong answers here.
+Just creative writing.
+Each class is led by an instructor with deep experience helping young writers find and develop their unique voices.
+The goal is to explore: to see the world through a writer's eyes, ignite ideas, build confidence, and experiment freely with both fiction and nonfiction.

 • Lectures